TinfFoil/isotopy-identification/README.md

 # Contents

-1. [isotopy-identification/subtitles](https://github.com/TinfFoil/isotopy-identification/tree/main/subtitles): software for the alignment of temporal annotations and subtitles.
+1. `subtitles` contains the software for the alignment of temporal annotations and subtitles.
-2. [isotopy-identification/keyframes](https://github.com/TinfFoil/isotopy-identification/tree/main/keyframes): scripts for extracting the keyframes of the segments.
+2. `keyframes` contains the scripts for extracting the keyframes of the segments.
 3.